Spring planting essentials — top 7 gardening tasks to do right now

 You’ll need roughly 2 cups of soil.
 Gather small samples from about eight places in the garden.
 Brush away plants or debris from the area first, then dig a hole about 6 inches deep.
 Scrape a small handful of soil from the side of the hole.
 Leave your soil samples on a piece of plastic to dry, then mix well and place in a clean container.
 Experts suggest testing your soil every three to five years.

 Master gardeners know that when to do certain gardening tasks is just as important as knowing what to do.
-For complete year-round gardening information you don’t often hear but really need to know, check out You Can Garden Anywhere.
+For complete year-round gardening information you don’t often hear but really need to know, check out How to Grow Just About Everything.

 2. Wipe out weeds safely with vinegar